slak44/Xylene/README.md

 ## Language Syntax

 EBNF format of a program:
+Notes:
+- parenthesis must be matched
+- operators respect the precedence, fixity, associativity and arity defined in operator.cpp
 ```
 program = [ hashbang ], block ;
 block = { statement, ";" } ;